wmayner/pyphi/docs/examples/index.rst

 .. tip::
-    Note that if we wanted to apply the postulate of exlusion and find the main complex (the one with maximal |small_phi_s|) we would have to call the |compute.sia()| function on each possible candidate complex, creating a subsystem for each possible subset of the network.
+    Note that if we wanted to apply the postulate of exlusion and find the main complex (the one with maximal |small_phi_s|) we would have to call the :func:`~pyphi.backwards.sia` function on each possible candidate complex, creating a subsystem for each possible subset of the network.

 We can then apply the composition postulate to unfold the cause-effect structure of our (candidate) complex.